Who is Unicorn on The Masked Singer?

 Is Unicorn Louie Spence?

-Some followers questioned if John was too apparent and began to look elsewhere – mainly to Louie Spence.
+Some followers puzzled if John was too apparent and began to look elsewhere – mainly to Louie Spence.

-Followers will keep in mind Louie from Pineapple Dance Studios, a fly-on-the-wall documentary which launched among the greatest characters from the dancing hub to thousands and thousands throughout the nation.
+Followers will keep in mind Louie from Pineapple Dance Studios, a fly-on-the-wall documentary which launched among the largest characters from the dancing hub to tens of millions throughout the nation.

-Louie, who was their inventive director, made a reputation for himself due to his flamboyance, expertise, and loveable nature – appears a bit just like Unicorn, no?
+Louie, who was once their creative director, made a reputation for himself due to his flamboyance, expertise, and loveable nature – appears a bit just like Unicorn, no?

-What’s extra, he was a theatrical type who may definitely change his voice on the drop of a hat.
+What’s extra, he was a theatrical type who might actually change his voice on the drop of a hat.

 Is Unicorn Adam Lambert?